Applying contract management best practices will help your business to realise greater value from its new agreements and

 - Poor version control

 Centralising your contracts in a cloud-based contract repository software should be a priority for your business if it isn’t already in place.
-Creating a single source of truth will eliminate data duplication, give in-house legal teams back their time and improve collaboration across the business.
+Creating a single source of truth will eliminate data duplication, giving in-house legal teams back their time and improve collaboration across the business.

 We have found that increasing the visibility of the contract lifecycle, and increasing communication about contracts and the vendors involved, has greatly improved our contract management process.” - Jessica Helmka, Executive Assistant, Legal and Compliance, Missouri Employers Mutual

 Documents associated with agreements need to be equally prioritised when it comes to contract visibility.
 Using contract management solutions such as Gatekeeper, which offers a centralised repository, will allow you to store documents against the master record as well as extract, upload and store the metadata contained within them.

 This level of visibility will help you easily locate certificates and documents relating to suppliers while eliminating the burden of contract administration.